 The abdominal pain doctor will use a local anesthetic, so you won’t feel any pain during the RFA.

 You could feel some temporary soreness and discomfort after the procedure.
-This usually lasts two or three days.
+This usually lasts for two or three days.

 How is the RFA procedure performed to treat abdominal pain?